 With the rising income levels, weddings are no longer just an occasion calling for a huge celebration in a family.
 The stakes are high and the spending is huge.
 No matter how much you may shell out on a particular wedding outfit, the venue, décor or even the food; there is only one thing, which will preserve this moment for eternity-it is Photography.

-While every one knows the role photography plays in sealing those priceless moments forever, yet not all people with best intent end up having the best pictures.
+While every one knows the role photography plays in sealing those priceless moments forever, yet not all with best intent end up having the best pictures.

-I am sure, most people begin their search journey for a good wedding photographer by visiting either photographers’ aggregators or most commonly googling for wedding photographers.
+We are sure that most people begin their search journey for a good wedding photographer by visiting either photographers’ aggregators or most commonly googling for wedding photographers.

 But a critical question to ask here is–who is a good photographer for you?

 Are you looking for some one who has an eye for creativity and strikes a cord with you through his work and fits your budget or do you want some one who is an SEO expert or a brilliant marketer?

-Just like a few years back entrepreneurship had become a fad, so has wedding photography also become one these days.
+Just like a few years back, entrepreneurship had become a fad, so has wedding photography also become one these days.